NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 In one of its statements on social media, the club referenced that it would be undergoing some personnel changes in response to the war — mostly relating to Russian players.
 Over the coming days and weeks, those changes will be announced in a rolling series of updates.
 Certain mobile teams, Zolotarov says, will likely be cut.
 The conflict will also likely impact the club’s “Dota 2” prospects.

-The Washington Post spoke with Zolotarov about his organization’s position regarding Russian esports athletes, working in wartime, and the disorienting feeling of watching Russian propaganda on TV.
+The Washington Post spoke with Zolotarov about his organization’s position regarding Russian esports athletes, working in wartime and the disorienting feeling of watching Russian propaganda on TV.

 The following interview has been edited for length and clarity.
 Some phrases have also been translated from Russian.